Mariela Castro: LGBT rights

 In 2004, Castro met with a group of transgender people that sought assistance from her.
-In 2005, Castro proposed a project to allow transgender people to receive sex reassignment surgery and change their legal gender.
+In 2005, Castro proposed a project to allow transgender people to receive sex reassignment surgery and change their legal sex.
 The measure became law in June 2008 which allows sex change surgery for Cubans without charge.
 Since the project proposal became law, the National Commission for Comprehensive Attention to Transsexual People has attended to more than 120 applications and has performed nearly a dozen surgeries.

 Castro is a sitting member of the National Assembly of People's Power.
 When the assembly voted in 2014 to ban discrimination on the basis of sexual orientation in employment, Castro opposed the legislation because it did not also include protection on the basis of gender identity, and became the first legislator in the body's history ever to vote against a piece of legislation.

 On May 5, 2013, Castro traveled to Philadelphia in order to accept an award from Equality Forum, a nonprofit organization centered on awareness for the LGBT+ community, for her work with her organizations that spread awareness about the issues that those in the LGBT+ community face.
-The leader and founder of the group, Malcom Lazin, stated that "She is truly an international hero for LGBT equality" and that she has made "remarkable changes for LGBT Cubans."
+The leader and founder of the group, Malcom Lazin, stated that she was "truly an international hero for LGBT equality" and that she made "remarkable changes for LGBT Cubans".

 In May 2018 at a press conference, Castro announced that she would push for same-sex marriage to be included in a constitutional reform beginning in July.
 Castro also stated the need for tougher sanctions for anti-LGBT+ discrimination and violence.
 In 2019, a yearly march against homophobia and transphobia was cancelled by Castro due to regional tensions, which the Miami Herald reported as being "to avoid confrontations with Christian groups."

 Foreign affairs

 In November 2023, one month into the Gaza war, Castro published an article in Workers' World newspaper, stating that: "Palestine is and will always be an Arab land, together with its original Christians and Jews.
 Its martyrs will rise from the ashes to continue fighting for the full sovereignty of Palestine and for world peace."

-Castro condemned the murder of Hassan Nasrallah on September 2024.
+Castro condemned the murder of Hezbollah leader Hassan Nasrallah in September 2024.
 The Hebrew Community of Cuba accused her of antisemitism after she declared that there is not a "Jewish people", only a Jewish religion.